Canon T6 vs T6i – Any major difference?

 You can start to see some real noise around ISO 800, and by ISO 3200 things have become iffy.

-The T6i can technically go up to ISO 25600 while the T6 is capped at ISO 12800, but I don’t recommend pushing either camera to its limits unless you’re desperate.
+The T6i can technically go from ISO 100 up to ISO 25600 while the T6 goes from ISO 100 and is capped at ISO 12800, but I don’t recommend pushing either camera to its limits unless you’re desperate.

 Looking carefully at high-ISO shots from both cameras, I might give the T6 a slight edge when cropping to 100% (presumably due to its lower pixel count) – but you’ll be able to make up the difference when resizing.